Piscataquis County, Maine: President

-In the 2012 United States presidential election, Republican candidate Mitt Romney received the most votes in Piscataquis County with 50.6%.
+Piscataquis County is one of the most reliably Republican counties in New England, only voting for a someone other than the Republican candidate five times since 1880 — voting for Bull Moose Party nominee Theodore Roosevelt (a former Republican) in 1912, Democrats Lyndon B. Johnson and Hubert Humphrey in 1964 and 1968 respectively, independent Ross Perot in 1992, and Democrat Bill Clinton in 1996.

+Since 2000, Piscataquis County has maintained its strong Republican lean, continuing to be the most reliably Republican county in Maine, and New England.
+In 2008, Piscataquis was the only county in New England to vote for John McCain, who won the county by a margin of 355 votes or 3.8% over Barack Obama, with Obama winning Maine by a 17.3% margin over McCain.
+In 2012, Piscataquis was only one of five counties in New England to support Republican candidate Mitt Romney, and the only county in Maine to do so.
+Romney received the most votes in Piscataquis County with 50.6%.
 Democratic incumbent Barack Obama received 46.3%.
 Libertarian candidate Gary Johnson received 1.5% and Green Independent candidate Jill Stein received 1.24%.
 There were a total of 30 "write in" votes; 29 of these were for Ron Paul and 1 for Rocky Anderson.
 Barack Obama was reelected President.

-Since 2000, Piscataquis County has generally been the most reliably Republican county in Maine, and New England.
-In 2008, Piscataquis was the only county in New England to vote for John McCain, by a margin of 355 votes or 3.8% over Barack Obama, with Obama winning Maine by a 17.3% margin over McCain.
-In 2012, Piscataquis was only one of 5 counties in New England to support Republican candidate Mitt Romney.
+This makes the county the only one in New England to reject President Obama in both of his successful campaigns.
 Republican candidate Donald Trump carried the county in 2016 while greatly improving on Romney's performance.
-He won it again in 2020 with 62% of the vote, marking the first time a Republican presidential candidate won Piscataquis County with over 60% of the vote since Ronald Reagan in 1984.
+He won it again in 2020 with 62% of the vote, marking the first time a presidential candidate from any party won Piscataquis County with over 60% of the vote since Ronald Reagan in 1984.

-In 2004, the county was one of only two in Maine to vote for Bush over John Kerry.
-Bush won by a 9% margin over Kerry, with Kerry winning the state by a virtually even margin over Bush.

-In the 2000 U.S. presidential election, George W. Bush carried the county by an 11.9% margin over Al Gore, with Gore carrying the state by a 5.1% margin over Bush.

-In 1996, Bill Clinton carried the county with 48.7% of the vote, the first Democrat to do so since 1968.

-In the 1992 presidential election, independent Ross Perot won a plurality 36.8% in the county, one of three counties he won in the state.